 Contract Bond Definition

 A contract bond guarantees that one party fulfills the terms of their contract with another party.
 Contract bonds are primarily used in the construction industry for public works projects or large private construction jobs.
-A bond contract contractors fulfill their performance and payment obligations to project owners.
+They ensure contractors fulfill their performance and payment obligations to project owners.

 Other terms for contract bond include the following: